Chronic Pain Management for RMT’s – online via Zoom

 Approved for 7 PE hours by the CMTBC

-This course will be delivered online via Zoom over 2 days.
-The material is divided into 3 hour segments each day.
-This course provides knowledge and practical skills for working with clients in persistent pain.
+This course will be delivered online via Zoom.
+The course provides knowledge and practical skills for working with clients in persistent pain.
 The course provides the opportunity to learn how modifications of traditional manual therapy practices can increase success and improve outcomes for people in pain.
 It aims to decrease practitioner stress and provide confidence when working with chronic pain clients.
 We will thoroughly discuss the science of pain and how to incorporate effective therapeutic pain management approaches into daily practice.
 The course will challenge many misconceptions about pain as we learn the basics of incorporating a biopsychosocial framework between clinician and patient into daily practice behaviour.

 WHO SHOULD ATTEND